JosephTLyons/Resume/README.md

 Goal-driven application developer with a passion for building tools to automate tasks.
-Possesses a passion for finding optimal and efficient solutions to problems at-hand.
+Possesses a passion for finding optimal and efficient solutions to problems at hand.
 Aims for thoroughness that results in the delivery of highly consistent product.
 Strives to design and develop highly scalable software systems with future maintainability in mind.